rburrowes/code-challenge/README.md

 * how you appreciate quality
 * what technologies you feel comfortable using on a daily basis.

+If you are able to discover the 'blind spots', you will help Batman keep Gotham City safe.

 ## Choose your challenge

 We have specified the following challenges focusing on some specialist areas for software development.